batuhan-uzun/Week5Closing/README.md

-# Car Factory Console Application
+# Car Factory - Weekly 5 Closing

 This is a C# Console Application simulating a car production factory.
 Users can produce cars with specified properties and manage them using a user-friendly interface.
 The program demonstrates fundamental programming concepts such as object-oriented design, exception handling, and user input validation.